sandbox-science/AstraPulse/README.md

 ## Notes

-- The frontend is implemented with Leptos and lives in `frontend/`.
+- The frontend is implemented with Svelte and lives in `frontend/`.
 - The backend is implemented with Rust and Tauri, and lives in `src-tauri/`.